Frequently Asked Questions

 How are Minority- and Women-Owned Business Enterprises (MWBEs) being engaged?

 USC and Gilbane are committed to including minority and women-owned businesses on the project, with a goal of 30% participation for design and construction entities.
 Key partners include Brownstone Construction Group, Restoration 52, and Stewart.
+For information on future MWBE Outreach events, visit our events page here.

 Community & Infrastructure